tye-v2/tye2-vscode/README.md

 [![Debug an already running service](https://aka.ms/tye-debug-attach-t)](https://aka.ms/tye-debug-attach-v)

 #### Debug with Tye2
-The **Debug with Tye** launch configuration helps you debug multiple services at a time.
+The **Debug with Tye2** launch configuration helps you debug multiple services at a time.
 The default scaffolded configuration attaches the debugger to all debuggable services, but it can be configured to attach to only a subset of services.

 [![Debug all services](https://aka.ms/tye-debug-all-t)](https://aka.ms/tye-debug-all-v)

 ##### Configuring a subset of services to debug
-Services to debug can be configured by adding `services` property in the **Debug with Tye** launch configuration.
+Services to debug can be configured by adding `services` property in the **Debug with Tye2** launch configuration.

 ![Configuring subset of services for debugging](resources/readme/debug-subset.png)